Spoken Speech Enhancement using EEG: Results

 \section{Results}

-To evaluate the quality of the enhanced speech we computed two major performance metrics namely Perceptual evaluation of speech quality (PESQ) \cite{rix2001perceptual} and Short Term Objective Intelligibility (STOI) \cite{taal2011algorithm} for test set speech data and corresponding enhanced speech outputted by the models when the test set data was given as input.
-We observed that both the two metrics were higher for enhanced speech output compared to that of the test set speech data as shown in Table 1 indicating the enhanced speech output was of better quality than the corresponding test set speech data.
+To evaluate the quality of the enhanced speech we computed Perceptual evaluation of speech quality (PESQ) as the major performance metric \cite{rix2001perceptual} for test set speech data and corresponding enhanced speech outputted by the models when the test set data was given as input.
+We observed that the PESQ value was higher for enhanced speech output compared to that of the test set speech data as shown in Table 1 indicating the enhanced speech output was of better quality than the corresponding test set speech data.

-Since STOI and PESQ calculations involve the use of a clean audio signal as reference we computed STOI and PESQ values only for two subjects data from test set as only two subjects were common in test set and training set, hence we had a clean reference speech signal only for these two common subjects from the training data set.
-The average STOI, PESQ values for all the test, corresponding enhanced utterances of the two subjects are shown in Table 1.
+Since PESQ calculation involve the use of a clean audio signal as reference we computed PESQ values only for five subjects data from test set as only five subjects were common in test set and training set EEG data collection experiments, hence we had a clean reference speech signal only for these five common subjects from the training data set.
+The average PESQ values for all the test, corresponding enhanced utterances of the five subjects are shown in Table 1.
+We also observed that our EEG based speech enhancement regression and GAN models outperformed the baseline log MMSE model in terms of PESQ value as seen from Table 1 excpet for TCN regression model where it's test time average PESQ value was similar to the log MMSE model test time PESQ value.
+The EEG features are not used with log MMSE model, the log MMSE model takes only noisy speech as input and outputs enhanced speech.
+We observed that GRU regression model demonstrated highest PESQ value during test time even though our initial hypothesis was GAN model should demonstrate best results.
+It shows the difficulty of training GAN models.

-However we computed one more metric namely signal to noise ratio (SNR) for all the test set speech data for the eight subjects and for the enhanced speech outputted by the model for all the eight subjects test data input.
+However we computed one more metric namely signal to noise ratio (SNR) for all the test set speech data for the eight subjects and for the enhanced speech outputted by the GRU regression model for all the eight subjects test data input.
 There are multiple definitions of computing SNR in literature, in our case we computed SNR as ratio of mean to standard deviation of the speech signal.
-We observed an average SNR value of -0.42 for the test set speech data and average SNR of \textbf{-0.37} for enhanced speech outputted by LSTM regression model and \textbf{-0.18} for enhanced speech outputted by GAN model.
-We can observe that the enhanced speech outputted by the models had higher SNR value compared to the test set data, indicating the enhanced speech outputted was of better quality than the test set speech data.
+We observed an average SNR value of -8.42e-07 for the test set speech data and average SNR of \textbf{2.62e-06} for enhanced speech outputted by GRU regression model.
+We can observe that the enhanced speech outputted by the model had higher SNR value compared to the test set data, indicating the enhanced speech outputted was of better quality than the test set speech data.